Green Smoothie Gourmet

 • Melt the chocolate chips in a pyrex measuring cup for 1 minute.
 Stir until all chips are melted.
 Microwave another 10 seconds if need be.

 • Then pour the milk into the melted chocolate and stir until creamy.
-And pour it into a dipping bowl.
+And pour the chocolate mixture into a dipping bowl.

 • Frost the top of the cupcakes either by dipping or spooning on the glaze.